 Leonie has had a wide variety of leadership roles from the Future Paisley Partnership at Renfrewshire Council, Scottish Government, Creative Scotland and The Lighthouse, Scotland’s Centre for Architecture, Design and the City.

-She is also a trustee of the Edinburgh International Festival, a Design Economy Ambassador for the Design Council, member of the Theophano Foundation’s Prize Advisory Council and an Honorary Professor of the University of Dundee’s Duncan of Jordanstone College of Art & Design.
+She is also a trustee of the Edinburgh International Festival, a Design Economy Ambassador for the Design Council, member of the Theophano Foundation’s Prize Advisory Council, and an Honorary Professor of Design at the University of Dundee’s Duncan of Jordanstone College of Art & Design.

 Graeme Cumming joined V&A Dundee in 2018 as Chief Operating Officer.
 Graeme leads on the museum’s strategic and corporate planning, and is responsible for setting sustainable budgets and monitoring performance.
 He also has oversight of commercial strategy, health and safety and HR.

 Graeme is a Chartered Accountant and worked at PwC in Birmingham.
 He has had senior roles in public listed bodies in England and Scotland in sectors that include universities, arts, culture and regeneration.

 Claire Eva is Director of Media and Audiences for V&A Dundee.
 This role leads the development and implementation of audience development, media, marketing, digital and IT strategies, onsite and online.

 Passionate about the arts and culture, Claire has spent her career in major institutions including Tate, 14-18 NOW, Serpentine Galleries, Hayward Gallery and Arnolfini.
 Her experience spans the visual arts, music, dance, film, festivals, digital and live events.

 Claire completed her BA Honours degree in Art and Related Arts at the West Sussex Institute and studied marketing at University of the West of England, Bristol.
 Claire has served on the boards for the Arts Marketing Association and the Audience Agency, and is a current trustee at Dundee Ceramics Workshop.

 Barry Ferguson joined V&A Dundee as Director of Philanthropy & Partnerships in August 2017.
 Barry and his team are responsible for private sector income from individual donors, trusts & foundation and corporate sponsors, which makes up around a third of the funding required to operate the museum annually.